chrisjanusa/RandomRestaurant/README.md

  - Ability to open the restaurant's page in Yelp for more information.
  - Displays a mini Google Maps to show where the restaurant is and to get quick directions to it.
  - Ability to ban restaurants fom showing up.
+ - Ability to save restaurants to a favorites list
+ - History List just in case you change your mind after passing on a restaurant

 ## Contributing